 Appropriate student grooming and dress are primarily the responsibility of the student and parent/guardian.
 Students are expected to give proper attention to personal cleanliness and neatness prior to coming to school.
 Students whose personal attire, or grooming, distracts other students and/or teachers from school work by exposing underwear or body parts in an indecent or vulgar manner, or whose attire could be hazardous to themselves and/or others in the course of school activities, shall be required to make necessary alterations of such attire and grooming before entering the classroom.
 If such alterations cannot be made at school, the student will be sent home to make the necessary changes.
 The time missed from school will be unexcused.
 Adhering to the school dress code is a prerequisite for student eligibility for participation in interscholastic extracurricular student activities.
 Out-of-school suspension should not be considered as an automatic solution to dress code violations, but may be used if the student exhibits a persistent pattern of dress code violations.
+Students are required to follow the dress code outlined by the individual schools at all school sponsored activities, including field trips.
 The principal or principal's designee has the final authority for interpreting whether a student's apparel/appearance conforms to the dress code.
+Guidelines